cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

 match_partial_names = True # bool | If true, the names in viewNames are matched by any partial rather than exactly matched. (optional) max_count = 1 # int | Specifies a limit on the number of Views returned. (optional) include_internal_views = True # bool | Specifies if internal Views created by the Cohesity Cluster are also returned.
-In addition, regular Views are returned. (optional) include_protection_groups = True # bool | Specifies if Protection Groups information needs to be returned along with view metadata.
+In addition, regular Views are returned. (optional) skip_high_id_views = True # bool | Specifies if Views with ID greater than BridgeConstants::kViewIdMangleMask should be returned.
+These Views are created by MagnetoV2 or NetBackup. (optional) include_protection_groups = True # bool | Specifies if Protection Groups information needs to be returned along with view metadata.
 By default, if not set or set to true, Group information is returned. (optional) max_view_id = 1 # int | If the number of Views to return exceeds the maxCount specified in the original request, specify the id of the last View from the viewList in the previous response to get the next set of Views. (optional) include_inactive = True # bool | Specifies if inactive Views on this Remote Cluster (which have Snapshots copied by replication) should also be returned.
 Inactive Views are not counted towards the maxCount.
 By default, this field is set to false. (optional)